 Operator Skills Checklist form and get it signed by their

 Lead Trainer and by whoever ran their Advanced Operator Class.
-TThis can be handed in to Mandy and the new operator will receive
+This can be handed in to Mike and the new operator will receive

 a Certificate demonstrating they have successfully completed operator training at BUCNI.